How to Choose Good Mods

-While the Health % and Offense % are very mediocre, the mod still has a bit of value.
+While the Health % and Offense % give very mediocre increases, the mod still has a bit of value.
 The +1393 Protection adds a nice amount to the base Protection and +5 Speed is still better than a mod with no Speed secondary at all.
 Also, the mod is Tier D (Green) and can be sliced to higher Tiers, up to 6E.

 5) Take a look at the below mods:

-- One is a Level 1, grey, 5* Speed set square.
+- One is a Level 1, 4* Grey (4E) Health set square

-- One is a Level 15, 1* Green (1D) Health set triangle with the following stats:
+- One is a Level 15, 1* Green (1D) Health set triangle with the following sets:

 - +1 Speed

 Which is better?
 Neither.
 Both mods have extremely limited use and are equally terrible.